deconvlab/deconvlab.github.io/index.md

 The short and sparse model asserts that the observation $\mathbf y$ can be written as a convolution of a short signal $\mathbf a_0 \in\mathbb R^p$ and a sparse signal $ \mathbf x_0\in\mathbb R^n$ $(p\ll n)$:
 \\[\mathbf y \approx \mathbf a_0*\mathbf x_0. \tag{1} \\]

-This model exibits a basic signed shift symmetry:
+This model exhibits a basic signed shift symmetry:

 ![img5](/assets/fig_conv.png)
 {: style="width:80%; display:block; margin:auto; margin-top:-1em; margin-bottom:1em"}